Troubleshooting#

 Specify it manually in `scorex.network.declaredAddress`

-This warning means you aren't running a public node and can be ignored.
+it means you aren't running a public node.
+You can ignore this warning.

-It is normal to recieve this in the first few minutes of starting the node.
+This error message is normal in the first few minutes of starting the node:

 WARN [ergoref-api-dispatcher-9]